 Should the hair be loose on my bow?

-Yes, It’s important that you always loosen your bow before putting it back into the case.
+Yes, you must always loosen your bow before putting it back into the case.
 To tighten the bow turn the screw at the end of the bow clockwise.
 This will tighten the horsehair for playing.
-Turn the screw counter clockwise to loosen when finished.
+Turn the screw counterclockwise to loosen when finished.

 Why can’t I tighten my bow?

 The bows horsehair stretches over time and will need to be re-haired.
 It's important to always loosen the bow after every use.
 This will extend the life of the horsehair.